tuva-health/provider/README.md

 This project contains the transformations we use to create the clean datasets for users of the Tuva Project.
 We have made this project public to share our methodology and code.

-You can easily load the cleaned provider data into your data warehouse by using [Tuva Terminology package](https://github.com/tuva-health/terminology).
+You can easily load the cleaned provider data into your data warehouse by using the terminology seeds from [The Tuva Project package](https://github.com/tuva-health/the_tuva_project).

 ## 🔌 Database Support